omalik92/Professional-README-Generator/README.md

   ## Contributing

-  To contribute to this project get in contact with me via. details below.
+  To contribute to this project get in contace using the details below.

   ## Tests